odoo/documentation/email_marketing/send_emails.rst

 .. note::
-   Trial databases have the benefit of 50 emails to be sent per day; when on Odoo SH Cloud Platform the limit is 200.
+   With a trial databases, you have a limit of 50 emails per day; on Odoo SH Cloud Platform the limit is 200.
 There is a possibility to increase these numbers by contacting Odoo Support.
 To contact Support, `click here <https://www.odoo.com/help>`_.

-Under *Mail Body*, choose a layout and make the modifications needed dragging, dropping and double-clicking on content.
-Note that it is possible to start from scratch selecting the *blanc* template option.
+Under *Mail Body*, choose a layout and make the modifications needed by dragging, dropping and double-clicking on content.
+Note that it is possible to start from scratch selecting the *blank* template option.